kewde/electron-sandbox-boilerplate/README.md

 ## usage

 ```
-$ npm install -g electron
 $ cd sandbox-preload-simple
-$ electron --enable-sandbox main.js
+$ yarn install
+$ yarn run start
 ```

-The --enable-sandbox parameter is critical here.
+General note on usage: the --enable-sandbox parameter is critical when running electron.
 The sandbox is not enabled without it.
+The npm/yarn start scripts take care of it, but it is fragile.

 ## packaging distributions